-Brand and Nonpreferred generic doxycycline and minocycline agents will be approved when BOTH of the following are met:
+Brand and Nonpreferred generic agents will be approved when BOTH of the following are met:

-- 1. ONE of the following: - The patient's medication history includes use of a preferred generic doxycycline agent in the past 180 days OR - b.
-The patient has a documented intolerance, FDA labeled contraindication, or hypersensitivity to a preferred generic doxycycline agent b.
-The patient has a documented intolerance, FDA labeled contraindication, or hypersensitivity to a preferred generic minocycline agent
+- 1. ONE of the following: - a.
+The patient's medication history includes use of a preferred generic doxycycline agent in the past 180 days - b.
+The patient has a documented intolerance, FDA labeled contraindication, or hypersensitivity to a preferred generic doxycycline agent